 About This Unit

-For the purpose of the RSL Virtual War Memorial, No. 106 Squadron (RAF) is included as one of the RAF Squadrons to which Australians served fought and died during WW II.
+For the purpose of the RSL Virtual War Memorial, No. 106 Squadron (RAF) is included as one of the RAF Squadrons in which Australians served, fought and died during WW II.

 During WW2 the Empire Air Training Scheme supplied tens of thousands of aircrew for the Royal Air Force (RAF) air war in Europe, and later in other theatres of war.
 While a number of so-called Article XV national squadrons were created in Fighter, Bomber and Coastal Commands of the RAF, the majority of Australian aircrew were posted, along with their Commonwealth colleagues, to RAF Squadrons (and also to RCAF and RNZAF units) as individual crew members,where they would 'crew up' often with a very multi-national aircrew comprised of men from all over the Commownwealth.
 Ground staff were similarly assigned.

 This unit history is an extract of the Wikepedia which is recommended for reading in conjunction with the Squadron MoD site (see link)

 The squadron reformed in 1 June 1938 at Abingdon from a nucleus provided by a flight from No. 15 Squadron.
-Initially equipped with Hinds, it began to receive Battles the following month but these actually left the squadron before the Hinds, in June 1939, because the squadron was to be a No 5 Group unit and this group was to be equipped with andley Page Hampdens, a medium bomber, which began to arrive in May 1939 together with Ansons to assist in the conversion process.
+Initially equipped with Hawker Hind light bombers, it began to receive Fairey Battles the following month but these actually left the squadron before the Hinds, in June 1939, because the squadron was to be a No 5 Group unit and this group was to be equipped with andley Page Hampdens, a medium bomber, which began to arrive in May 1939 together with Avro Ansons to assist in the conversion process.

 At the outbreak of the Second World War the squadron was flying Hampdens with No. 5 Group in a training role which continued up until 1 March 1941 when it reverted to front-line status and began regular night bombing operations against 'Fortress Europe', flying its first operational bombing raid on Cologne, although it had taken part in some mine laying prior to that.